A Fantastic Photo Competition Thanks to You

 Awards will be given in these categories:

-PEOPLE’S CHOICE: festival attendees may vote for their favorite during the festival between Friday at 1 pm and Sunday at noon.
-People’s Choice winner will be announced Sunday at 2:30pm.
+PEOPLE’S CHOICE: attendees may vote for their favorite during the Festival between Friday at 1 pm and Saturday at 4pm.

 2025 Winner: Ilenia Alvarez, “Mom in Heaven” White-bellied Woodstar